trueheart78/trueheart78.com/favorite-games.md

 ### :scroll: 2017

-This year, there was a single game that stood out among the rest.
+This year, there was a single game that stood out amongst the rest.
 Instead of going through a traditional "Top 10" list, I have decided instead to single out the Game of the Year and then present awards for different games, if I found them deserving enough.
 It should give you a bit of insight into how I feel about them.

-### :trophy: Horizon: Zero Dawn (PS4) :trophy:
+### :trophy: Horizon: Zero Dawn (PS4) :trophy: **Game of the Year** :trophy:

 I couldn't get this game out of my head all year long.
 When I learned the backstory post-Deathbringer, I felt sick.
 Further in, the reveal of what "Zero Dawn" was pretty frickin’ awesome.
 The ending gave me the feels.
 It got dusty, for sure.